rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section outlines the functional description of the DC servomotor used in the EGL universal gripper, detailing how it drives the linear movement of the gripper's jaw through a gearbox and encoder system.
-It emphasizes the integration of control and power electronics for decentralized motor control, highlighting features such as an electric brake for position retention during power loss and a kinematic design based on a rack and pinion principle.
-This information is crucial for understanding the operational capabilities and technical specifications of the EGL gripper, which is designed for versatile applications in various environments.</chunk_context>
+<chunk_context>The section outlines the functional description of the DC servomotor used in the Universalgreifer EGL, detailing how it drives the gear rack of the gripper's base jaw through a gearbox.
+It highlights the integration of encoders for position feedback, the use of an electric brake for maintaining position during power loss, and the kinematic principles involved, such as the rack and pinion mechanism.
+This information is crucial for understanding the operational capabilities and technical specifications of the gripper, which is designed for precise handling in various industrial applications.</chunk_context>
 <chunk>## Funktionsbeschreibung

 Der DC-Servomotor treibt über ein Getriebe die Zahnstange der Grundbacke an.
 Die Position wird über einen Encoder erfasst.